The Biggest Job Search Mistakes Job Applicants Make

 Have a Strong Cover Letter

 Having a strong cover letter is mandatory.
-Most HR departments and hiring managers will not look at a resume unless accompanied by a good cover letter.
-A good cover letter means that it is a totally separate document, not a regurgitation of your resume.
+Most HR departments and hiring managers will not look at a resume unless it is accompanied by a strong cover letter.
+A good cover letter is a separate document, not a regurgitation of your resume.

 Use the cover letter to help employers find out more about your personality and specific strengths that you could bring to their organization.
 Be specific about what you could bring to the position.